gaberomualdo/heic-jpg-comparison/README.md

 Compares the file sizes of the traditional .JPG format and the newer .HEIC format.

+Photos with the HEIF (High Efficiency Image File Format) format, stored with the .HEIC file extension are significantly smaller than traditional formats like JPG and PNG, but preserve equivalent quality.
+HEIF was developed and introduced by MPEG, the same group that created the popular .mp3 file format among others.

 `get_photos.py` gets 500 JPGs scraped from Pixabay (licensed without attribution required) and adds them to the `jpg` directory.
 JPGs are then converted to HEICs, and the resulting HEICs are stored in the `heic` directory.

 `get_photos_data.py` generates a table of data of each picture (in markdown) displayed in this README.

 In the end, the total size of all 500 .HEIC photos in the `heic` directory was 13,111,221 bytes (\~13.1 mb).
-The total size of all 500 .JPG photos in the `jpg` directory was 26,332,144 bytes (\~26.3 mb). **In the end, the total size of HEICs was \~49.79% of the size of JPGs.**
+The total size of all 500 .JPG photos in the `jpg` directory was 26,332,144 bytes (\~26.3 mb). **In the end, the total size of .HEICs was \~49.79% of the size of JPGs.**

-MPEG, the creator of the HEIC file format, reportedly claimed that the HEIC photo format was 50% of the size of a JPG equivalent of the same quality.
+MPEG, the creator of the .HEIC file format, reportedly claimed that the HEIC photo format was 50% of the size of a JPG equivalent of the same quality.
 This test seems to corroborate that claim with a \~49.79% result.

 Google's [WebP image format](https://developers.google.com/speed/webp), a popular format for web images, only boasts a 25%-34% size reduction from JPGs, compared to HEIC's 50% size decrease.